This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Ingredients

-- fresh lemon juice
+- fresh lemon juice, for combining with apples

-- 1 pound shortening, COLD
+- 1 pound cold shortening

 - 5 cups all-purpose flour, plus, more for rolling the pie crusts